 About Old Cairo

-The area has been listed since 1979 by UNESCO on the World Heritage list for its historical value.
+The area has been listed on UNESCO's World Heritage List since 1979 for its historical value.
 Also, this mystical neighborhood is known by UNESCO as “Historical Cairo”, sometimes it is also called “Fatimid Cairo”, and “Old Coptic Cairo”.
-These names reflect the essence of the area, as the historical name, that’s because one of the oldest historical districts in Cairo.

-Moreover, it has the name of Fatimid Cairo because it was the center of the Fatimid Dynasty in Egypt, and most caliphs created the area’s streets and gave them their names.
-Lastly, it's Coptic because currently it holds most of the old Coptic monuments and churches in Cairo.
+These names reflect the essence of the area, as the historical name, which is one of the oldest historical districts in Cairo.
+Moreover, it is known as Fatimid Cairo because it was the center of the Fatimid Dynasty in Egypt, and most caliphs laid out the area’s streets and gave them their names.

-Old Cairo City, Egypt, is an exceptional gateway for tourists, homeowners, investors, and history lovers.
 From lavish compounds to premium facilities and unique historical monuments, Old Cairo, Egypt, offers an exceptional destination to live, invest in, and marvel at Egyptian history.

 Old Cairo Location

-Old Cairo, Egypt, is found on the eastern bank of the Nile River in the Southern district of Cairo Governorate.
 The area is bordered by the Cairo Aqueduct (Sur Megra El-Ayoun) from the north and the Ring Road from the south.

 Also, it is bordered by Khalifa Cemetery from the east, and Nile Corniche, Roda Island, and Manial Al-Roda from the west.
-This location puts Old Cairo, Egypt, to the south of Downtown Cairo, and to the west of Cairo Citadel.
+This location puts Old Cairo Egypt, to the south of Downtown Cairo, and to the west of Cairo Citadel.

 - 16 minutes away from Maadi